strajk-/IExplorerCommand-Template/README.md

 * [Visual Studio Build Tools 2019 (v142)](https://gist.github.com/Mr-Precise/9967e3fcf03f2df0282b76841d2f3876), newer Versions are compatible, just adjust it in the CustomShell Library if you end up using something else.
 * [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48), which is integrated into every Windows installation since Windows 10 v20H2, older Versions require it to be installed first, you could target 4.5 which is integrated since Windows 8.

-## What is different from xandif's demo
+## What is different from xandfis's demo
 - No need to install .NET Core since it is build with .NET Framework 4.8.
 - All in one Solution Build, so no need to manually copy files, create/apply certificates, edit configurations or manually create MSIX packages, everything is done automatically as long all dependencies are present.
 - CustomShellManager Application that makes it very easy to handle deployment of your extension, run it with the /help parameter to see a list of commands you can use.